 Kella Campbell is my pen name.
 “Kella” is a nickname I’ve had since childhood — it feels as much like my name as the one on my birth certificate, and just somehow feels more right for the person I am when I’m writing.
 Campbell is the family name I married into; sometimes it still doesn’t feel like mine, but it’s easier to spell than the one I was born with.
 When I’m not writing, you can find me reading; my favorite genre is romance, of course, but I’ll read anything except horror.
-I collect teacups, and I have a black belt in ATA-style taekwondo.
+I collect teacups, and I have a 2nd degree black belt in ATA-style taekwondo.
 I’m open-minded about most things that don’t cause harm or put one subset of human beings above or below others.
 Pronouns: she/her.

 Pretty well everything I write has romantic/emotional/relationship elements, because that’s what interests me.
 Sometimes that comes out as speculative fiction.
 Other times, not so much.
-I’m drawn more toward exploring the edgy side of things rather than the sweet side.
+I’m drawn more toward exploring the imperfect side of things rather than the sweet side.

 Nocturnally, in general, and whenever I can, squeezed in between parenting and my professional life.
 I’m currently in my mid 40s, crunched with the full-time needs of school-age children and the pressures of working from home.
 And you know, my husband needs some time and attention too.